 - Ksar Ouled Soltane

 - Tisivar Roman Fort

 This morning we depart Tataouine by 4WD to visit two of Tunisia’s most striking ksars with their distinctive ghorfas.
-Our first visit is to Ksar Ouled Soltane which lies 20 kms south of Tataouine.
+Our first visit is to Ksar Ouled Soutane, which lies 20 kms south of Tataouine.
 This well-preserved fortified ksar is built completely of dry mud.
 Originally built in the 15th century, the ksar is spread over two courtyards connected by a passage made of palm wood.
 The ghorfas, which are four stories high, were used by nomadic tribes to store grain and olives.
-Nearby Ksar Hadada, which we visit, also has fine examples of multi-storeyed ghorfas.
-Both Ksar Ouled Soltane and Ksar Hadada, were film locations for the Mos Espa’s Slave Quarters in Star Wars Episode I: The Phantom Menace.
+Nearby Ksar Hadada, which we also visit, also has fine examples of multi-storeyed ghorfas.
+Both Ksar Ouled Soltane and Ksar Hadada were film locations for the Mos Espa’s Slave Quarters in Star Wars Episode I: The Phantom Menace.

 From Ksar Hadada we continue our journey by 4WD to Ksar Ghilane, a green oasis located on the eastern limit of the Grand Erg Oriental, and one of the gateways to the Tunisian Sahara.
 For those who wish, we drive out to the edge of the desert.
 Here are the remains of Tisivar Roman Fortress, one of the fortifications built by the Romans to control the movements of the local tribes.
 Our major objective is not, however, to visit the fortress but to experience the magnificent sunset over the Sahara, an inimitable, very memorable visual experience.
 (Overnight Ksar Ghilane) BLD